 NCYF’s articles of association require that board members offer themselves for re-election at least once every three years.
 Board members that have served for nine or more years must offer themselves for re-election annually.
 The average length of service is 4.3 years.

-As is illustrated in Figure 20, all of NCYF’s directors have personal investments in the fund.
-This is considered by some investors to be favourable as it helps align directors’ interests with those of shareholders.
+As is illustrated in Figure 20, all of NCYF’s directors have personal investments in the fund, which we consider to be favourable as it helps align directors’ interests with those of shareholders.
 Three of the longer-serving directors have interests of over 1.5 years of their fees, which may also provide some additional comfort for shareholders.

 Caroline Hitch (chair)

 Caroline has worked in the financial services industry since the early 1980s, mostly with the HSBC Group, where she spent 24 years working in London, Jersey, Monaco and Hong Kong.
 During her time at HSBC, she had an investment focus on multi-asset portfolios and a particular interest in transparency and governance.
 Caroline also held several different investment roles including managing institutional global fixed income portfolios.
 This included a period as head of wealth portfolio management at HSBC Global Asset Management (UK) Ltd. Prior to HSBC, Caroline spent a number of years with James Capel and Standard Chartered.
 She is also a director of Schroder Asian Total Return Investment Company Plc and Standard Life Equity Income Trust Plc.
 Caroline has a degree in Economics from the University of Cambridge.